cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/basic-feature/connection_type.md

 Each downstream address corresponds to a connection pool, the connection pool is a ring composed of connections, and the size of the ring is `MaxIdlePerAddress`.

 When getting a connection of downstream address, proceed as follows:
-1. Try to fetch a connection from the ring, if fetching failed (no idle connections remained), then try to establish a new connection.
+1. Try to fetch a connection from the pool, if fetching failed (no idle connections remained), then try to establish a new connection.
 In other words, the number of connections may exceed `MaxIdlePerAddress`
 2. If fetching succeed, then check whether the idle time of the connection (since the last time it was placed in the connection pool) has exceeded MaxIdleTimeout.
 If yes, this connection will be closed and a new connection will be created.

 When the connection is ready to be returned after used, proceed as follows:

 1. Check whether the connection is normal, if not, close it directly
 2. Check whether the idle connection number exceeds  `MaxIdleGlobal`, and if yes, close it directly
-3. Check whether free space remained in the ring of the target connection pool, if yes, put it into the pool, otherwise close it directly
+3. 3.
+Check whether free space remained in the pool of the target connection pool.
+If yes, put it into the pool, otherwise close it directly

 ### Parameter Setting Suggestion